-But in this case, we only have one dimension, the horizontal direction, as well as two particles, so two axis is enough.
+But in this case, we only have one dimension, the horizontal direction, as well as two particles, so two axes is enough.
 The configuration of the system then consists of both of the particles’ positions together.
 This is how our configuration space looks like in this example:

-Phase space is simply a space in which you, in addition to mapping an object’s position, also map the momentum of the object at that particular position.
+Phase space is simply a space in which, in addition to mapping an object’s position, we also map the momentum of the object at that particular position.

 Let me explain this through a simple example.
 Let’s now only consider the particle A from our earlier example.
 In this case, we only need one axis to represent position and one for momentum.
 This is what the phase space of our system looks like:

 To make this example more interesting, let’s make the particle accelerate up to the halfway point and decelerate the rest of the way (by a constant force) as it moves along the line.
 Acceleration and deceleration of course mean that the momentum changes.

 Let’s also choose the halfway point of the line to be our origin in phase space (this is a completely arbitrary choice though and doesn’t make any difference other than making the phase space look nice and symmetric).
 Now, as the particle moves, this is what happens: